-Though Gil-Ordóñez’s understanding of classical music was global, his heart was never far from Spain.
-He has dedicated much of his career to championing Spanish music and repertoire.
-In fact, in 2006 the King of Spain bestowed upon Gil-Ordóñez the Royal Order of Queen Isabella, the country’s highest civilian decoration, for his extraordinary work advancing Spanish culture around the world, in particular for performing and teaching Spanish music in its cultural context.
+Though Gil-Ordóñez’s musical affinities are global, he has long championed Spanish repertoire, including works and composers little-known outside Spain.
+In 2006 the King of Spain bestowed upon Gil-Ordóñez the Royal Order of Queen Isabella, the country’s highest civilian decoration, for advancing Spanish culture around the world, and in particular for advocating Spanish music in its cultural context.

 Currently the Music Director/Conductor of PostClassical Ensemble and Principal Guest Conductor of New York’s Perspectives Ensemble, Gil-Ordóñez is also Music Director of the Georgetown University Orchestra in Washington, D.C.
-Additionally, he serves as advisor for education and programming for Trinitate Philharmonia, a program in León, Mexico modeled on Venezuela’s El Sistema, and is as a regular guest conductor at the Bowdoin International Music Festival in Maine.
+Additionally, he serves as advisor for education and programming for Trinitate Philharmonia, a program in León, Mexico, modeled on Venezuela’s El Sistema, and is as a regular guest conductor at the Bowdoin International Music Festival in Maine.

-He has appeared as guest conductor with the American Composers Orchestra, Opera Colorado, Pacific Symphony, Hartford Symphony, Brooklyn Philharmonic, the Orchestra of St. Luke’s, and the National Gallery Orchestra in Washington, DC.
-Abroad, he has conducted the Munich Philharmonic, the Solistes de Berne, at the Schleswig-Holstein Music Festival, and at the Bellas Artes National Theatre in Mexico City, and the major symphony orchestras in his native Spain.
+He has appeared as guest conductor with the American Composers Orchestra, Opera Colorado, the Pacific Symphony, the Hartford Symphony, the Brooklyn Philharmonic, and the Orchestra of St. Luke’s.
+Abroad, he has conducted the Munich Philharmonic, the Solistes de Berne, at the Schleswig-Holstein Music Festival, at the Bellas Artes National Theatre in Mexico City, and the major symphony orchestras in his native Spain.

-Gil-Ordóñez is the former Associate Conductor of the National Symphony Orchestra of Spain.
-He served as the Music Director and Conductor of the Orchestra and Choir of the Spanish Cultural Institute in Munich, Germany from 1986-1991.
-He founded and became Music Director of the Academia de Madrid chamber orchestra.
+Gil-Ordóñez is the former Associate Conductor of the National Orchestra of Spain.
+In Munich, he served as the Music Director and Conductor of the Orchestra and Choir of the Spanish Cultural Institute.
+In Spain, he founded and served as Music Director of the Academia de Madrid chamber orchestra.
 He was also the Principal Guest Conductor of the Classical Orchestra of Madrid.

 Gil-Ordóñez moved to the United States in 1994 and became an American citizen in 2009.
 He resides in Washington, D.C. with his wife, Adriana, and daughter, Paula.